protocol/launchpad/docs/ipfs/ipfs-public-dht.md

 ### Nodes, Peers, and the Swarm

-A **Peer** on the IPFS network who has a node connected and relays and/or store information on the network.
+A **[Peer](https://docs.ipfs.io/concepts/glossary/#peer)** is any connected node on IPFS that relays and/or stores information on the network.
 You can either search peers using the DHT and Kademlia, or be directly connected to a peer.
-The set of peers that you (as a peer) are connected to directly is called a **swarm
+The set of peers that you (as a peer) are connected to directly is called a **[Swarm](https://docs.ipfs.io/concepts/glossary/#swarm)**.

 ![Peers and Swarms](<../../.gitbook/assets/peer-swarm3.png>)